 Defining a simple content workflow

-Content item statuses can be used to provide a visual indication of an item's progress in the production process.
-You can define up to 100 statuses per hub and give each its own label and colour.
+Content statuses can be used to indicate the status or progress of content, and support workflows, such as translation, in your content production process.
+You can define up to 100 statuses per hub and give each its own label and color.

 To add, view and edit a content status, choose "Status" from the settings menu.

-To add a new status click the "+" icon at the bottom of the status settings window.
+To add a new status click the "+" icon.
 Give the item a label and choose a color.
-In this example we're adding a status of "Image review" and assigning a dark blue colour to it.
+In this example we're adding a status of "Image review".

-When you're happy with the label and color, click the Save icon to the right of the color.
+When you've entered a label and color, click the Save icon to the right of the color.

-Assigning a status to a content itemLink copied!
+Setting a status for a single itemLink copied!

-In the example below, the Draft status, so only content items that have this status assigned will be displayed.
+In this example, the Draft status is selected, so only items with this status are displayed.

 Assigning content itemsLink copied!

-You can assign content items to yourself or to one or more other users and filter the Content Library by assignee.
+You can assign content items to yourself or to one or more other users, and filter the content library by assignee.
 This allows you to focus on just those content items that you need to work on.
+You can also filter your Dashboard's “Assigned content” panel, to easily track content assigned to you.

-Hovering over the assigned to icon will display a popup with the full name of each assignee.
+The content library is updated to show the items are assigned to another user.
+Hovering over the "Assigned to" icon displays a popup with the full name of each assignee.

 Filtering the content library by assigneeLink copied!